antmicro/benchalot/README.md

 `table-md` will result in a text file containing a markdown table.
 Configured using these options:
-* `columns` (optional, default - include all columns): contains an array of variable names which will be used to group the results in the table.
+* `columns` (optional, default - include variable columns and stage column): contains an array of variable names which will be used to group the results in the table.
 * `result-column` (optional, default = `"time"`): name of a metric which will be included in the resulting table.

+Additionally instead of using variable names you can use one of the following:
+* `benchmark_date` - to compare benchmarks executed at different times.
+* `stage` - to compare multistage output.
+* `has_failed` - to compare failed benchmarks to the successful ones.

 For example, the config above will generate this `plot.png`: